vishnumendhe/vishnumendhe.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: career in data science and ai ml
+title: career in data science and ai
 ---
 # this is my first blog
 ## This is jekyll software used to generate static website and blogs